jdlehman/jdlehman.github.io/_posts/2014-09-04-sane-vim-working-directories.md

   \ endif
 ```

-Be sure to set `debugger` back to 0 otherwise you will find that your productivity has come to a halt because of all of the event logging.
-Stay tuned as the Vim `debugger` is likely to become the topic of another blog post.
+Be sure to set `verbose` back to 0 otherwise you will find that your productivity has come to a halt because of all of the event logging.
+Stay tuned as the Vim `verbose` is likely to become the topic of another blog post.